The Life of Gautama Buddha

 To continue with their good deeds the King gives gifts to the poor, and the Queen now finds that through the power of the Bodhisattva she is able to heal the sick by placing her right hand on their heads.
 She also had the power to find medicinal shrubs and roots for people.

-The King is seen on the left side of the panel giving out gifts, while in the centre sits Queen Māyā healing someone; behind her are courtiers, and to the far right guards sit under a tree.
+Someone is seen on the left side of the panel giving out gifts, while in the centre sits Queen Māyā healing someone; behind her are courtiers, and to the far right guards sit under a tree.

 023: The Śākyans give gifts to the Poor